Jerrod Johnson: 2010 season

 In the spring prior to his 2010 season, Johnson had arthroscopic shoulder surgery.

 He entered the 2010 season as the Preseason Big 12 Offensive Player of the Year and a dark horse Heisman Trophy candidate.
 However, he failed to meet the high expectations.
 He threw nine interceptions in the first five games of the season, and then struggled in the 30–9 loss to Missouri.
 A sports editor noted that Johnson struggled with his accuracy and seemed to have less of a "zip" on his passes.
 During the ensuing Kansas game, he split time at quarterback with second-string Ryan Tannehill.
 Tannehill outperformed Johnson with his 12-for-16 passes for 155 yards and three touchdowns.
 Johnson lost the starting job to Tannehill after the Kansas game.

 Over the first seven games, Johnson posted 158-of-279 passes for 14 touchdowns and nine interceptions.
 His passing efficiency rating was 125.4.
 He was also sacked 25 times on 304 plays.
-However, during the Kansas game, he raised his total career yardage to 8,888, breaking the school record of 8,876 held by Reggie McNeal from 2002–05.
+However, during the Kansas game, he raised his total career yardage to 8,888, breaking the school record of 8,876 held by Reggie McNeal from 2002 to 2005.
 He is the A&M career leader in both total offense (8,888 yards) and passing yards (8,011 yards).

 Johnson continued to stay on the sidelines for the remainder of the season.
 Despite losing the starting position, Johnson was noted for his humility.

 College statistics

-Professional career
+Professional

 Johnson played in the 2011 East–West Shrine Game.
 A sports editor commented that Johnson had the least zip of all the quarterbacks who played, and did not throw like he used to during the 2009 season.

-He went undrafted in the 2011 NFL Draft.
+He went undrafted in the 2011 NFL draft.

 Hartford Colonials

-Johnson was selected first overall in the 2011 UFL Draft by the Hartford Colonials.
+Johnson was selected first overall in the 2011 UFL draft by the Hartford Colonials.
 However, the Colonials went out of business and Johnson was a free agent.